Join us for an adventure in flavor!

 Schnitzels are thin, often pounded, fried slices of meat.
 They are known by many names throughout the world, including “escalope” in France, “milanesa” in Italy and South America, and “tonkatsu” in Japan.
 The word schnitzel is of German origin.

 Though originally from Austria, Jägerschnitzel is now a major part of German cuisine.
-It is traditionally cooked with veal, venison or wild boar, but now a days it is more commonly cooked with pork.
+It was traditionally cooked with veal, venison or wild boar, but now a days it is more commonly cooked with pork.

 After pounding it is often breaded.
 It’s then fried and served with a rich, creamy mushroom gravy.
 The name Jägerschnitzel translates to “hunter’s cutlet”.